brainard52/config/README.md

 ## Goals and TODO
 - Add loading compatible text from a string (possibly useful for default configurations)
 - Add single-file release for easy includes
+- Add constructor which allows specifying path rather than hard-coding it
 - Get more sleep